gryf/rpi-bootstrap/README.rst

 =========================

-This repository contains simple script, which will prepare modified image of `Raspbery Pi OS`_ and write it to microSD card/usb drive (if the destination is a device), so that Raspberry Pi can be first-boot in completely headless manners.
+This repository contains simple script, which will prepare modified image of `Raspberry Pi OS`_ and write it to microSD card/usb drive (if the destination is a device), so that Raspberry Pi can be first-boot in completely headless manners.